def616/scViewer/README.md

 # scViewer: Scanpy-based Single Cell Analysis Made Easy

-**scViewer** is a Streamlit-based app for Scanpy-based analysis of single cell data.
+**scViewer** is an app that makes Scanpy-based analysis of single cell data easy and accessible.
 It supports the standard pipeline for single cell data analysis from pre-processing to differential gene expression.
 It also supports advanced analysis that allows users to analyze their data catered to their questions.

 ---